Knowledge

 One thing that may be hindering your success is your standing posture.

-Maybe you have a particular way to stand, and you have been adapting to it and continue practicing that.
+Maybe you’ve a particular way to stand, and you’ve been adapting to it and continue practicing that.

-You need to check if that is the correct way; if It is, you must be celebrating your archery successes.
+You need to check if that’s the correct way.
+If It’s, you must be celebrating your archery successes.

 If not, you need to start practicing to stand in the way that you face the target at 45-degrees.